I have wanted to work from home for as long as I can remember!

 I don’t think I am the only person out there who feels like I can’t work until I clean up the living room and the kitchen.

-I do believe that I think this way, though, because I am currently working in my living room.
+I believe I think this way because I am currently working in my living room.

 Again, find a dedicated space that doesn’t place you right in the thick of everything (If you need any help figuring out how to decorate your new area, be sure to check out this article).